Atlantic slave trade: Effects

-Historian Walter Rodney has argued that at the start of the slave trade in the 16th century, although there was a technological gap between Europe and Africa, it was not very substantial.
+The Marxist historian Walter Rodney argued that at the start of the slave trade in the 16th century, although there was a technological gap between Europe and Africa, it was not very substantial.
 Both continents were using Iron Age technology.
 The major advantage that Europe had was in ship building.
 During the period of slavery, the populations of Europe and the Americas grew exponentially, while the population of Africa remained stagnant.
 Rodney contended that the profits from slavery were used to fund economic growth and technological advancement in Europe and the Americas.
 Based on earlier theories by Eric Williams, he asserted that the industrial revolution was at least in part funded by agricultural profits from the Americas.
 He cited examples such as the invention of the steam engine by James Watt, which was funded by plantation owners from the Caribbean.

 Other historians have attacked both Rodney's methodology and accuracy.
 Joseph C. Miller has argued that the social change and demographic stagnation (which he researched on the example of West Central Africa) was caused primarily by domestic factors.
 Joseph Inikori provided a new line of argument, estimating counterfactual demographic developments in case the Atlantic slave trade had not existed.
-Patrick Manning has shown that the slave trade did have a profound impact on African demographics and social institutions, but criticized Inikori's approach for not taking other factors (such as famine and drought) into account, and thus being highly speculative.

 Effect on the economy of West Africa

-Cowrie shells were used as money in the slave trade.
+Archibald Dalzel, an English factor on the coast of West Africa in the latter quarter of the 18th century and a proponent of the slave trade, attributed its cruelty to the "inherent nature of African society" and argued that the purchase of slaves saved captives from being executed.
+Andreas Eckert says the Western world began to focus its attention on slavery in Africa in the latter half of the 19th century as geopolitical and economic motives drove European powers to invade, conquer, and colonise the continent in the so-called "Scramble for Africa" that lasted until the early 20th century.
+The abolitionist missionary David Livingstone depicted the slave trade as an "insurmountable barrier to all moral and commercial progress" that was devastating the social order necessary to carry on trade.

-The effect of the trade on African societies is much debated, due to the influx of goods to Africans.
-Proponents of the slave trade, such as Archibald Dalzel, argued that African societies were robust and not much affected by the trade.
-In the 19th century, European abolitionists, most prominently David Livingstone, took the opposite view, arguing that the fragile local economy and societies were being severely harmed by the trade.
-According to research from historian Nathan Nunn, the underdeveloped infrastructure and economy in Africa is a result of colonization and the slave trade.
-Nunn wrote: "...Africa's poor economic performance is a result of postcolonial state failure, the roots of which lie in the underdevelopment and instability of precolonial polities..., because of a lack of significant political development during colonial rule, the limited precolonial political structures continued to exist after independence.
-As a result, Africa's post independence leaders inherited nation states that did not have the infrastructure necessary to extend authority and control over the whole country.
-Many states were, and still are, unable to collect taxes from their citizens, and as a result they are also unable to provide a minimum level of public goods and services".
+The historian Nathan Nunn conducted research using data from shipping records and historical documents and found a negative relationship between the number of slaves exported from a country during Africa's slave trade and its current (as of 2008) economic performance.
+He concludes that the evidence suggests the slave trades had an adverse effect on the economic development of African states, and that the poorest African countries in the 21st century are the ones from which the most slaves were taken.

 Slaving guns (Birmingham History Galleries).
-In the second half of the 18th century, Europeans sold 300,000 rifles a year in Africa, maintaining the endemic state of war in which men, who were taken prisoner, were sold to supply the demand for slaves.
+In the second half of the 18th century, Europeans sold 300,000 rifles a year in Africa, maintaining the endemic state of war in which men who were taken prisoner were sold to supply the demand for slaves.